-Given the leap in phishing attacks and the rampant move to mobile bill payments, Request to Pay is a technology that’s turned up just at the right time.
+Given the leap in phishing attacks and the rampant move to mobile bill payments, Request to Pay is a solution that’s turned up just at the right time.
 Published in 2017, The Framework took time to filter out into the UK banking ecosystem but is now fully available to organisations for incorporation into their apps and services.
-That said, in order to make it fly, and integrate it seamlessly into tech stacks, financial services providers may need some help and a bit of extra tech.
+That said, in order to integrate it seamlessly, financial service providers may need some help and a bit of extra tech.
 This is where third parties like Answer Pay come in.

 Answer Pay was the first UK company to launch a certified repository, creating a significant step in enabling Request to Pay services to go mainstream.
 Peter Cornforth, commercial director at Answer Pay says: “The launch of Answer Pay’s repository is a significant step in the development of the Pay.UK ecosystem.
 We support payment services providers with Request to Pay services through a simple integration.
 It’s a layer of innovation that sits on top of the Pay.UK standard to make implementation simpler.
 Our SPX platform fuels a fully automated process that helps make bill payments cheaper while, at the same time, protecting the vulnerable so that providers can honour their obligations to the regulator.”

 Answer Pay estimates in the UK that, with 55% of utility bills paid by Direct Debit, and the remainder paid by cards, cash and cheques, the Request to Pay market could equate to 1,354 million transactions a year.

 Why is RtP right for banks and financial service providers